Oddyhernandez31/Ari31team/README.md

 ![networkdiagram](https://github.com/Oddyhernandez31/Ari31team/blob/26f559f519fc753f5b712ccda845635e6d4b2e38/Project-1.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Select portions of the diagram file may be used to install only certain pieces of it, such as Filebeat.

   - Quesstion: Enter the playbook file.
   - name: Installing and Launch Filebeat